Enabling Large-Scale Condensed-Phase Hybrid Density Functional Theory Based $Ab$ $Initio$ Molecular Dynamics I: Theory

-The initial concept and several pilot algorithms for this formally exact and linear-scaling MLWF-based EXX approach have already been successfully used to enable a number of large-scale hybrid DFT based applications, \eg computational investigations into the electronic structure of semi-conducting solids~\cite{wu_hybrid_2009,chen_electronic_2011}, the structural properties of ambient liquid water~\cite{distasio_jr._individual_2014,santra_local_2015,ko_isotope_2019}, the structure and dynamics of aqueous ionic solutions~\cite{bankura_systematic_2015,chen_hydroxide_2018}, as well as the thermal properties of the pyridine-I molecular crystal~\cite{ko_thermal_2018}.
-In this work, we present a general theoretical and algorithmic framework for computing the EXX energy and orbital-dependent potential (\ie wavefunction forces) in fixed orthorhombic simulation cells, thereby enabling linear-scaling hybrid DFT based AIMD simulations of large-scale condensed-phase systems in the microcanonical ($NVE$) and canonical ($NVT$) ensembles.
-Extension of this approach to treat general Bravais lattice based simulation cells and allow for simulations in the isobaric-isoenthalpic ($NpH$) and isobaric-isothermal ($NpT$) ensembles will be discussed in the next paper in this series~\cite{paper2}.
-As such, the current development will enable us to utilize the fourth rung of DFT in the study of the structure, properties, and dynamics of a number of important condensed-phase systems, as well as perform AIMD simulations across extended length and time scales which have been prohibitively difficult to access to date.
+The initial concept and several pilot algorithms for this MLWF-based EXX approach~\cite{wu_order-n_2009,distasio_jr._individual_2014} have already been successfully used to enable a number of large-scale hybrid DFT based applications, \eg computational investigations into the electronic structure of semi-conducting solids~\cite{wu_hybrid_2009,chen_electronic_2011}, the structural properties of ambient liquid water~\cite{distasio_jr._individual_2014,santra_local_2015,ko_isotope_2019}, the structure and dynamics of aqueous ionic solutions~\cite{bankura_systematic_2015,chen_hydroxide_2018}, as well as the thermal properties of the pyridine-I molecular crystal~\cite{ko_thermal_2018}.
+In this manuscript, we build upon our earlier work by presenting a detailed description of the theoretical and algorithmic advances that are required to perform accurate and efficient MLWF-based AIMD simulations of large-scale condensed-phase systems at the hybrid DFT level.
+We focus our theoretical discussion on the integration of this approach into the CPMD framework by providing a detailed derivation of the EXX contributions to the equations of motion underlying fixed-cell CPMD simulations in the microcanonical ($NVE$) and canonical ($NVT$) ensembles.
+In particular, we include an in-depth discussion of a dual-level strategy which describes how the use of localized orbitals (like MLWFs) can lead to a linear-scaling EXX algorithm by exploiting the underlying sparsity in the real-space evaluation of the exchange interaction.
+Influenced by the work of Gygi and co-workers,~\cite{gygi_compact_2009,gygi_efficient_2013,dawson_performance_2015} we also introduce the concepts of MLWF-orbital and MLWF-product domains, which can be used to design an algorithmic framework that has the potential to enable accurate and efficient hybrid DFT simulations of condensed-phase systems with widely varying MLWF spreads.